areisigma/file-transfer/README.md

 Simple python 3 socket tool to transfer file between two endpoints

 ### Modes
 This software has two classes.
 First is transmitter mode and second is receiver mode.
+Run program with no arguments, usage will print.

 ### Change addresses
 Change IP address in transmitter class to connect computer, that is running this program with `-r` argument.